pyvista/pyvista-doc-translations/examples/02-plot/spherical.rst

         Parameters
         ----------
         points: numpy.array
-            One-dimensional array of uniformy spaced values of shape (M,)
+            One-dimensional array of uniformly spaced values of shape (M,)
         bound_position: bool, optional
             The desired position of the bounds relative to the position of the points.